5 Steps to Becoming an Administration Assistant

-So what can you do to start your career as an Administration Assistant?
+So what can you do to start your career as a Business Administration Assistant?

-During the day-to-day, an Administration Assistant may sort and distribute mail and other correspondence throughout the organisation, answer enquiries over the phone or in-person for customers and other staff within the organisation, operate a range of office machines including computers, printers and faxes, and maintain a variety of complex filing systems and customer databases essential to the business.
+During the day-to-day, an Administration Assistant may answer enquiries over the phone or in-person for customers and other staff within the organisation, operate a range of office machines including computers and printers, and maintain a variety of complex filing systems and customer databases essential to the business.

-While there is no specific study requirements for working as an Administration Assistant, strong English and Communication skills are essential.
-Depending on your precise role, you may be required to proofread or write out documents and correspondence, requiring a high level of accuracy.
+While there are no specific study requirements for working as an Administration Assistant, strong English and communication skills are essential.
+Depending on your role, you may be required to proofread or type documents, meeting minutes and correspondence, requiring a high level of accuracy.

 One of the most important skills you can cultivate if you intend to become an Administration Assistant is your communication skills.
 Throughout the day, you’ll be required to communicate with a wide variety of people, whether via email, over the phone or face to face, so it’s important you’re well-spoken and able to clearly communicate your intent.

 You can do this while still at school by actively participating in team sports or in extracurricular clubs like a debate team or drama club.
 If this isn’t your scene, try gaining a casual retail or food service position or volunteer with a charity on the weekends.
 This will give you more exposure to dealing with different types of people, increase your confidence and hone your communication skills.

 4. Get Industry Experience